We Buy Any Bike would like to thank Jenny of RideUnlimited for once again sharing her exciting travels with us!

 At this point, we had planned to break off to do the Road of Bones.
 But once getting the quote through for flights and shipping we started to rethink our route.
 It was proving expensive to ride to Magadan and also the frost was kicking in.
 On the last night camping, we were unable to start a fire due to everything being wet.
 This signalled to us camping was coming to an end.

-With the weather getting bad and too expensive to ride further North, we made the call to head South instead.
+With the weather getting bad and too expensive to ride further North, we made the call to head south instead.
 This was gutting and we wished we were at that point a month or two before.
 But then we thought if we do everything on this trip what’s left for the next one?!
-So the Road of Bones will be our on our “to do” list next time around.
+So the Road of Bones will be on our “to do” list next time around.

 Once getting to Tydna we were back on the main road.
 We couldn’t quite work out how we were feeling.
 So relieved that we didn’t have to drag the bikes through rivers that day.
 But also depressed the BAM adventure was over.
 We’ll be seeing the BAM again one day though until then I’m not sure I’ll ever be able to really put the whole experience into words.